ror-community/ror-site/content/blog/2021-09-21-ror-grid-final-sync.md

 In July, ROR and GRID [announced](/blog/2021-07-12-ror-grid-the-way-forward) that the two registries would begin to diverge following GRID's final public release in Q4 2021.

-GRID has now completed its latest and final public release, which was [published on September XX].
+GRID has now completed its latest and final public release ([available here](https://grid.ac/downloads)).
 ROR has incorporated the updates in this release into its own data.
 With these two releases, there is a 1:1 correspondence of GRID IDs to ROR IDs, and vice versa.

-The new ROR dataset includes IDs and metadata for XXX,XXX organizations.
+The new ROR dataset includes IDs and metadata for 102,392 organizations.

 - Access the [ROR data dump](https://zenodo.org/communities/ror-data/)
 - Query the [ROR API](https://api.ror.org/organizations)